warthunder1969/dotfiles/README.md

 - wget
 - curl

-Compatability I only garuntee compatability with "Works on My Machine TM" but the TLDR of that is:
+Compatability I don't' garuntee compatability but...
+"Works on My Machine TM".
+The TLDR This is what I use and test against:

  - Linux Mint
  - Linux Mint [Debian Edition]